builderbill

 In woodworking: A machine that uses an endless chain to cut mortises in timber.

 I can remember the very first time that I saw one of these portable chain machines.
-In 1966 I was hitchhiking around Japan and I wandered onto a building site in Kyoto.
+In 1966 I was hitch-hiking around Japan and I wandered onto a building site in Kyoto.
 The guys were building a traditional Japanese timber frame house, with the frame being about 6" thick.
-All the joints, studs to plates were mortise and tenon and while the guys did a lot of hand work, they had one of these little beauties.
-In the time span between then and now, I have no doubt that Makita have improved the mortiser no end, but I mention it here do dispel any ideas that you may have that Makita is a lightweight company. (they were founded in 1915)
+All the joints, studs to plates were mortise and tenon and while the guys did a lot of hand work, they had one of these portable machines that was built by Making.
+In the time span between then and now, I have no doubt that Making have improved their mortise no end and also that there are now a large amount of other companies that make them.

 • It takes up less space in a small workshop and it can be packed away when not needed.